tailsdotcom/data-test-initial/README.md

 ![Challenge Picture](https://github.com/tailsdotcom/data-test-initial/blob/master/180810-OnlineGraph.PNG "Chase % for Office Dog Breeds")

 Our behavioural team want to understand what this graph shows.
 What can you conclude from the graph?
+Think about:
+- Who chases the ball most often?
+- What's up with chihuahuas?
+- What can we conclude about how easy it is to train different dogs?
+What are the risks or assumptions you've made in that conclusion.

 ## Challenge 2: _Super secret treat_